brianz/blog/content/post/serverless-part-iii.md

 around to see for yourself what changes in the AWS console as you deploy code.

-## Managing configuration with stage variables
+## Managing configuration with variables

 Now that we have two different stages let's show that they are indeed separated and can be controlled independently.
 What we'll do is actually print out the name of the stage from our Lambda function.